teial-personal-projects/scholarship-hub/api/TESTING.md

 - **Essays**: All operations verify that the essay belongs to an application owned by the authenticated user
 - **Applications**: All operations verify that the application belongs to the authenticated user
 - **Users**: All operations verify that the profile belongs to the authenticated user
+- **Collaborators**: All operations verify that the collaborator belongs to the authenticated user
+- **Collaborations**: All operations verify that the collaboration belongs to the authenticated user through the collaborator relationship
+- **Recommendations**: All operations verify that the recommendation belongs to an application owned by the authenticated user

 This dual-layer approach ensures security even when using the service role key.
 The RLS policies defined in the migrations (`003_essays.sql`, etc.) provide an additional security layer if the API were to use the anon key instead.